AldyPy/seleksister-24/Fotosop/README.md

 ![](images/tutorial.gif)

 **Instructions**

+0. The program is safe, it isn't a trojan.
+Source(s): dude trust me.
 1. Right after running the program, you are prompted to choose a file.
 The accepted file extensions are `.jpg`, `.jpeg`, `.png`, and `.bmp`.
 2. Two windows will open: the edit window and the live preview.
 Use the edit window to tweak your filters to your heart's content.
 You can see a preview of the result in the other window.
 3. For grayscale, input `1` to toggle it on or any other value to toggle it off.